-ALSO US™ is a place where teens and young adults impacted by ALS can use the power of art to share their experiences.
+ALSO US™ is a program encouraging teens and young adults impacted by ALS to use the power of art to share their experiences.

 Whether through video, painting or poetry, art can provide a powerful outlet for your emotions and serve as a resource to other teens dealing with this devastating disease.